nxp-imx/ethos-u-vela/OPTIONS.md

 vela network.tflite --weight-estimation-scaling=1.2
 ```

-### Allocation alignment
+### CPU Tensor Alignment

 Controls the allocation byte alignment.
-Only affects CPU tensors, NPU tensors
+This affects all CPU tensors including
+Ethos-U Custom operator inputs and outputs.
+In this instance a CPU tensor is
+defined as any tensor that is explicitly listed in the resulting `.tflite` file.
-will remain 16-byte aligned independent of this option.
-Alignment has to be a
+The Ethos-U NPU internal tensors will remain 16-byte aligned independent of this
+option, these tensors are contained within the command stream.
+Alignment has to
-power of two and greater or equal to 16.
+be a power of two and greater or equal to 16.
 **Type: Integer**
 **Default: 16**